 Imagine a country called “United States of Europe”..!
 Imagine all the EU (European Union) countries gradually letting go of their task of governing themselves in favour of a centralized body, to be called Central Government currently the EU Parliament.
 And… Can we imagine Britain being a part of such a country..??
 This is crux of … Continue reading Brexit… To leave or not to leave..!

-- Inflation figures for May’16 released.
+Inflation figures for May’16 released.
 CPI based inflation rose to 5.76%, second consecutive month of increase after witnessing moderation till March’16 primarily due to increasing food prices.
 Similarly, WPI based inflation also rose to 0.79%, second month of increase after remaining in the negative zone for more than a year.
-It may be noted that RBI kept its policy rates constant last week due to fear of rising inflation.
+It may be noted that RBI … Continue reading Weekly Round Up – Week 24

 The Union Cabinet today approved the much awaited Civil Aviation Policy, the first comprehensive policy for aviation since Independence..!
 The policy seeks to take aviation to the next level of the pyramid (if not to the bottom.!), to tap potential provided by smaller towns in overall economic development.
 The policy thrust is loosely comparable to … Continue reading Civil Aviation Policy – A brief…